aajanki/ts2workflows/language_reference.md

 Array.isArray(arg: any): arg is any[]
 ```

 Gets converted to the comparison `get_type(arg) == "list"`.
-Unlike a direct call to `get_type()`, `Array.isArray()` allows the type inference to learn if `arg` is array or not.
+Unlike a direct call to `get_type()`, `Array.isArray()` acts a type guard and allows narrowing the `arg` type to an array.

-## Language extension functions
+## Compiler intrinsics

-ts2workflows provides some special functions for implementing features that are not directly supported by Typescript language features.
+ts2workflows has some special intrinsic functions that are implemented directly by the ts2workflows transpiler instead of converting to Workflows code using the usual semantics.
+These are needed for implementing features that are not directly supported by Typescript language features.
 The type annotations for these functions can be imported from ts2workflows/types/workflowslib:

 ```typescript
 import {